bheimbu/evolutionary_ecology/docs/source/second_week.rst

                            ├── 18S
                            └── EF

-           2. Copy your alignment files  from **Tuesday/Tutorial_1** in the respective subfolders.
+           2. Copy your best alignments from **Tuesday/Tutorial_1** in the respective subfolders.
            3. For both alignments calculate a NJ tree without a model of sequence evolution (`Distances Observed`) with `1000` bootstrap replicates (see section :ref:`How_to_Infer_Phylogenetic_Trees` for how to generate a tree in Geneious Prime).
            4. Save the rooted tree with bootstrap values in **Wednesday/Tutorial_2** and indicate in the file name that this tree is without (`w-o`) a model.